Everyone knows that turtles can hold their breath for a really, really long time. But can you drown a turtle? Here’s the startling answer.

 - Temperature of the water.

-However, based on my research and personal experience, it seems that most common pet species of turtle can remain submerged for between 15 to 30 minutes.
+Based on my research and personal experience, it seems that most common pet species of turtle can hold their breath for between 15 to 30 minutes.

 Can Sea Turtles Drown?